Tommaso-Mazzucco95/SQL_Project_Advertising_Agency/README.md

 The word document is organized as follows:

 1)
 An overview of the system. listed what are the key pain points that the organization struggles to address.
-What are the asssumptions of the system?
+What are the asssumptions of the system

 2) Actionable insights /Reports that a Business User would draw from the system
 3) Flowchart/ Information Flow of System: